cpino2/PINO-Python-Portfolio/NERStreamlitApp/README.md

 It is also necessary to load the small English model from spaCy for the NER app to work properly!
 Upon installing the proper libraries, a requirements folder will appear in the NERStreamlitApp folder going through all of the libraries imported for the execution of the app's creation!
 This is what it will look like in that temporary folder created:
 - <img width="752" alt="image" src="https://github.com/user-attachments/assets/691c1320-d308-45a9-a452-befabc04259b" />

+- To deploy the app to Streamlit, one must log into their Streamlit Account on the Streamlit Community Cloud that should also be linked to their Github Account
+- Next, one must click "Deploying?
+Free" on the top right corner of the screen
+- Click "Create App" in the top right corner of the screen
+- Click "Deploy a public app from Github"
+- One must select the repository that stores their code, select the folder that stores their code, and select the name of their project specific repository as well as naming a URL that will become the link to the deployed version of the app!

 # Link to deployed version of app on Streamlit Cloud:
 - https://nerapppino.streamlit.app/
 # App Features